 Authorship of the Treaty of Paris is credited to Benjamin Franklin, John Adams, and John Jay.
 The fundamentals expressed within the text of the Treaty of Paris address various contingencies and situations, ranging from diplomacy, commerce, and the specification of borders.
 In addition, so as to not repeat the perceived tyranny of the British monarchy under King George II, the authors included clauses within the Treaty of Paris that ensured fair and just dealings with the British Loyalists – both freed, as well as those in captivity – who still remained in the United States of America.
 The Treaty of Paris is considered to be the United States of America’s first dogmatic doctrine establishing foreign policy.

-Many American political figureheads, as well as early settlers, were adamant about westward expansion.
+Many American political figureheads, as well as early settlers, were adamant about the westward expansion.
 However, the authors of the Treaty of Paris were wary of conducting tyrannical diplomatic dealings and, as a result, they were meticulous in their establishment of borders prior to allowing settlers to colonize the Western frontier.
 Settlers who wished to participate in the westward expansion were permitted to colonize what we now know as Ohio, Indiana, Illinois, Michigan, Wisconsin, and some of Minnesota.
 By regulating westward expansion, diplomatic relations could be maintained as a result of preventing the encroachment onto territory that belonged to other European nations.

 The Treaty of Paris demanded that specified unclaimed lands be shared by multiple nations.
 For instance, both British and American merchants were permitted to cultivate the land and sea on eastern-coastal Canadian provinces, such as Nova Scotia.